This light winter starter combining scallops with celeriac apple remoulade, is the perfect dish to add to any Christmas menu.

 Scallops for me are such a special treat, and thus perfect for the treat-iest time of year which we’re about to (or already have) hit.
 I adore them, I suspect this is because I usually opt to cook them in butter, but also because when cooked properly the flesh is tender and sweet and utterly delicious.
 A treat also, becuase they can be expensive to buy.
 I paid around £1 a scallop, which seems dear until you compare it to my daily £2 coffee buying habit.
 Time to realign my food and drinks budget priorities?

 Celeriac remoulade is a pretty typical use of celeriac.
 A posher named coleslaw is probably its best description.
 Celeriac is grated or cut into julienne strips and held together with any combination of mayo, creme fraiche, mustard, yoghurt, lemon etc. Feel free to riff on the recipe I have included, I’m not sure there is a holy definitive.
-I added apple into mine, for a sweet tang to match the scallops and the Appetiser too of course.
-I rather like keeping the peel on for a flash of colour.

 - 40g celeriac, peeled, grated or cut with a julienne peeler